lydia-schiff/hella-renderscript/README.md

 - Example app for RGB Rendering for Bitmaps and the camera viewfinder.
 - Associated talk: [_Hella-Parallel Compute with RenderScript_](https://youtu.be/eebG8SMYD20) at droidcon sf 2017.

+## Current state:
+- The app works!
+It's mostly kolin now.
+The Cool algebra part is WIP (see below).

 ## Cool algebra, Lydia!
 Thanks!
 - This repo is also being used as a base-app and test harness for a new project.
 It's focused on trying to define an abstract algebra of Colors, Photos, and ColorCubes (3D LUTs), and implement it on Android using Renderscript.
 It's WIP, but pretty fun.
 - Note: As part of this I converted :hella and most of :app to Kotlin.